-This course aims at introducing students to the fundamental concepts and the current theoretical approaches of learning disabilities in written language, i.e. difficulties in reading, spelling, reading comprehension, math and writing.
+REQUIRED Semester: WINTER Type: Group: -ECTS: 5 PSY54 - PSYCHOLOGY OF LEARNING DISABILITIES Title: Faculty: Fotini Polychroni Description: This course aims at introducing students to the fundamental concepts and the current theoretical approaches of learning disabilities in written language, i.e. difficulties in reading, spelling, reading comprehension, math and writing.
 In specific, the course presents the classification of learning disabilities, the comorbidity with ADHD and language difficulties, and the current theoretical etiological approaches concerning the biological, cognitive and psychosocial dimensions.
 It includes the following thematic units: The concept and the classification of learning disabilities.
 Etiological and hermeneutic models of learning disabilities.
 Cognitive, learning and psychosocial characteristics of reading, reading comprehension, spelling, writing and math difficulties.
 Early screening of learning disabilities.
 Psychosocial difficulties of children with learning disabilities.
 Assessment methodology and assessment tools for learning disabilities.
 The role of the psychologist in the assessment and intervention process as a member of a multidisciplinary team.
 Basic principles and intervention models for the intervention of learning disabilities at an individual and at a school level.
-Case studies are presented and discussed during lectures. https://eclass.uoa.gr/courses/PPP363
+Case studies are presented and discussed during lectures.

-REQUIRED

-Vassilis Pavlopoulos

-Group: -

-Semester: SPRING

-Title: Faculty:

-PSY56 - CROSS-CULTURAL PSYCHOLOGY
+Type: REQUIRED Group: - ECTS: 5 Semester: SPRING Title: PSY56 - CROSS-CULTURAL PSYCHOLOGY

+PSYS6 - CROSS-CULTURAL PSYCHOLOG